sid-trip/fashion_assistance_ai/readme.md

 **Key Innovation:**
 To address dataset constraints, this project integrates **Generative AI (ESRGAN)** to upscale low-resolution thumbnails into high-fidelity assets in real-time.

+## IMPORTANT NOTICE:
+* This project requires to be opened in an editor that supports python-TF. **Recommended to run in google colab.**
+* **Also requires your own Kaggle username and api key to download the dataset**

 ## Features
 - **Hybrid Architecture:** ResNet50 (Visual Features) + Pandas (Semantic Logic).
 - **Generative Enhancement:** Google ESRGAN for 4x Super-Resolution.